-I made these decorative tin can planters partly to use up some of my paper napkins stashes!
+I partly made these decorative tin can planters to use up some of my paper napkin stashes!

-Every time I go into a Scandinavian/Nordic interiors shop I wander around swooning over all the beautifully designed furniture.
-I can’t afford the furniture but don’t want to leave empty-handed so I buy a pack of Marimekko paper napkins.
+Whenever I go into a Scandinavian/Nordic interior shop, I wander around swooning over all the beautifully designed furniture.
+I can’t afford the furniture but don’t want to leave empty-handed, so I buy a pack of Marimekko paper napkins.

 DIY Colourful Spring Decorative Tin Can Planters

 This time I thought it would be fun to show off lots of the Marimekko designs in one go.
-That’s when I got the idea for making a load of upcycled decorative tin can planters for the garden with the paper napkins.
-I love to repurpose tin cans into planters and collect them throughout the year.
+That’s when I got the idea for making a load of upcycled decorative tin can planters for the garden with paper napkins.
+I love repurposing tin cans into planters and collecting them throughout the year.

-OK, you may be thinking, you aren’t a paper napkin addict like me.
-And you I don’t want to buy lots of packets of paper napkins, just to make some decorative tin can planters.
+You may think you aren’t a paper napkin decoupage addict like me.
+And you, I don’t want to buy lots of packets of paper napkins, to make some decorative tin can planters.

-Well, you don’t have to, there are plenty of sellers on eBay that sell paper napkins in small amounts specifically for decoupage.
+Well, you don’t have to; many sellers on eBay sell paper napkins in small amounts specifically for decoupage.
 You can easily buy a variety of Marimekko paper napkins without having to buy lots of packets.

 - Marimekko Paper Napkins – As I have mentioned on eBay, you can buy just a few napkins at a time rather than a whole packet for each design.
 You only actually need one napkin per tin can.